bredele/vomit/README.md

 ## Intro

 Vomit is a simple function call that allows you to quickly build components that update themselves.
+[Try it online!](http://requirebin.com/?gist=bbf4a3420785e831bdfa7a2dccc8b7ff)

 ```js
 function stopwatch(start) {